 To be in with a chance of securing custom, you need to be highly visible to local search users, and for that, you need plenty of reviews.

-The benchmark Moz Local Search Ranking Factors study cites review signals as the third most important local SEO ranking factor for the local pack.
+The benchmark Local Search Ranking Factors survey cites review signals as the second most important local SEO ranking factor for the local pack.
 Within that, review quantity, velocity and diversity all need to be strong – so you’ll need a good influx of reviews, on a regular basis, to achieve good rankings in local search results.

 You need to acquire new reviews regularly